 Office Number: 203-815-5782

-CaroGen Corporation is an emerging vaccine immunotherapy company employing a virus-like vesicle (VLV) platform technology that was pioneered by Professor John rose at Yale University School of Medicine and exclusively licensed for the development and commercialization of vaccine immunotherapies worldwide.
+CaroGen Corporation is an immunotherapy company employing a virus-like vesicle (VLV) platform technology that was pioneered by Professor John rose at Yale University School of Medicine and is exclusively licensed by CaroGen for the development and commercialization of VLV immunotherapies worldwide.

-Our vision is to create different, potentially transformative first-in-class nanoparticle therapeutic vaccine immunotherapies designed to engage the body’s immune system to both recognize and fight off infectious diseases and cancer.
-The company is leveraging the VLV platform and developing a portfolio of vaccine candidates against the following infections/diseases:
+Our vision is to create a wave of potentially transformative, first-in-class immunotherapeutics designed to engage the body's immune system to both recognize and fight off infectious diseases and cancer.
+We are leveraging our VLV platform to develop a portfolio of products against diseases of high unmet need.